Code of Conduct

 Reporting an Incident

-Any individual covered by this policy who feels that he or she has been subjected to harassment, or who is concerned regarding harassment at an upcoming event, should inform the EASP event organizers.
-Alternatively, he or she may get in touch with the Ethics Officer Melanie Steffens (University of Koblenz-Landau, Germany), who will be available as a contact person, and who will treat all cases of Code of Conduct violations or concerns regarding harassment absolutely confidentially, also towards the EASP's Executive Committee.
+Any individual covered by this policy who feels that they been subjected to harassment, or who is concerned regarding harassment at an upcoming event, should inform the EASP event organizers.
+Alternatively, they may get in touch with the Ethics Officer Melanie Steffens (University of Koblenz-Landau, Germany), who will be available as a contact person, and who will treat all cases of Code of Conduct violations or concerns regarding harassment absolutely confidentially, also towards the EASP's Executive Committee.
 All complaints will be treated seriously and will be investigated promptly.

 Appeals and Questions

-In the event that the individual is dissatisfied with the results of the investigation, he or she may appeal to the president of the society.
+In the event that the individual is dissatisfied with the results of the investigation, they may appeal to the president of the society.
 Any questions regarding this policy should be directed to the EASP Executive Officer or a member of the Executive Committee.

 EASP Activity Guidelines

 The expected, professional behaviour of delegates include: